-We've documented 13 accessibility features for Wibble Wobble in the Getting Started, Reading, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 13 accessibility features for Wibble Wobble.
+Strongest in Visual and Controls but also has features in Reading, Getting Started and Audio to reduce unintended barriers.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Wibble Wobble is a running and balancing game.
 A bit like a super-hard egg-and-spoon race, you manoeuvre a bowl through a timed obstacle course while balancing a ball inside.
 The twist is that the bowl can pass through some obstacles that the ball cannot so you have to jump, run or throw the ball to get through.
 All the while the ball bobbles around the bowl with real physics and will escape given half the chance.

 We've documented 3 accessibility features for Controls in Wibble Wobble which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.